Alan Jones Live

-Alan Jones Live was a nightly Australian current affairs and talk-back television program that aired on Network Ten from 31 January 1994 to 28 April 1994.
-Hosted by then 2UE Sydney radio broadcaster Alan Jones, it aired nationally at 7:00 pm each weeknight and was repeated at 11:30 pm.
+Alan Jones Live is a nightly Australian current affairs and talk-back television program that aired on Network Ten from 31 January 1994 to 28 April 1994.
+Hosted by Alan Jones, it aired at 7:00 pm each weeknight, and was repeated at 11:30 pm.

 On 28 April 1994, it was announced that program would cease production due to low ratings.